shahab5191/ratestask/README.md

-# Description
+# About
-This server is for [xeneta.com](https://xeneta.com) assignment ratestask
+This server is designated for the [xeneta.com](https://xeneta.com) assignment "RatesTask."

-# Getting Started
+## Getting Started

 Welcome to Rates Task!
 Here\'s how to get started: